 If you fill out a paper FAFSA form, your application will usually take 7–10 days to process.
 But in your paper form doesn’t include your FSA ID, the process can take 3 weeks or longer.

 Naturally, we recommend filing online if possible.
 That way, you can find out what you might have to pay for your college education as soon as possible.

-Including both an FSA ID and a valid email address on your FAFSA will ensure that you receive your Student Aid Report (SAR) back as quickly as possible.
-Make sure that you include both of these items on your form.
+Including an FSA ID and a valid email address on your FAFSA will ensure that you receive your Student Aid Report (SAR) back as quickly as possible.
+You should also ensure that you include both items on your form.

-If you don’t provide an email address on your FAFSA, then you’ll have to wait 7 to 10 days to receive a paper copy of your SAR in the mail.
+If you don’t provide an email address on your FAFSA, then you’ll have to wait between 7 and 10 days to receive a paper copy of your SAR in the mail.

 If your email address is invalid, your SAR will also be delayed.
 So it’s important to take a few extra moments to verify that all of your information is correct before submitting your form.

 Each individual college will also have its own processing time, which can vary and affect your application.

 Once the Department of Education receives your FAFSA, they'll calculate your Expected Family Contribution (EFC).
 Your EFC is the amount of money the Federal Student Aid office thinks your family can realistically afford to pay toward your college education.

 This number then gets sent off to the colleges you’ve listed on your FAFSA to determine what financial aid you’re eligible for.
 Afterward, each school you’re accepted to creates a financial aid package for you.